stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

           questions, and done!
 With all documents online, no need to carry a file for every visit.
       - title: How is it good for doctors?
-        content: |-
+        content: >
-          As soon as you complete a task, App Land updates your task lists on their respective platforms to make sure it's crossed-off immediately.
+          As soon as patients registered, you can see them on your dashboard along with all their info. make your work visual and intuitive.
       - title: What if someone else completes my task?
         content: |-
           Once a task is complete, you will get a notification letting you know